billdeitrick/billdeitrick.github.io/_citn2019/talk/outline.md

       1. Azure AD makes SSO for SaaS apps really easy...like, really easy.
 This sort of thing used to require major infrastructure and investment.
       1. We love the seamless experience for our users; this goes beyond apps that we've explicitly provisioned for SSO.
       1. Since we're authenticating G Suite against AAD, our users can sign in with their accounts anywhere the see a "Sign in with Office 365" or "Sign in with Google" button
-   1. 👉Mobile Application Management (MAM)
-      1. Encrypt and sandbox the organization's data on employee personal devices, centrally manage configuration on those apps (without a need to have the device managed by our MDM)
    1. 👉Device-agnostic, user-driven, available-from-anywhere experience
       1. We want our users to be completely interchangeable with PC, Mac, Chromebook, or a mobile device and be able to sign in with immediate access to all of their data on that platform
       1. We want as much user state to be transferred as possible, so there's relatively little (other than signing in) that a user needs to do to be immediately up and running on a new device